 Here’s a swing trading example.
 After establishing a profit target of about 16%, we can look back in time and see how long it typically takes the price to move 16% out of similar setups.
 Prior moves took 8-11 price bars.
 This provides a rough estimate, letting us know we will probably be in this trade for at least a week or two.
 The trade played out and hit the target in 10 trading days.
 It isn’t always so accurate, but can still be helpful.

-My Complete Stock Swing Trading Course focuses on 4 patterns that tend to occur in strong stocks right before an explosive move.
+My Complete Stock Swing Trading Course focuses on 4 patterns (5…new one just added) that tend to occur in strong stocks right before an explosive move.

 Learn how to read market conditions, how to find potentially explosive trades, where to get in and get out, how to fine-tune trade selection, and how to manage risk.